Posted March 7, 2018

 This weekly brief highlights the latest Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. news to provide insight into the latest threats to various industries.

-“According to a Quick Heal report released on Monday, in 2017 their Security Labs detected over 930 million Windows malware that targeted individuals and businesses.
-The year was dominated by several exploits leaked by the hacker Group “The Shadow Brokers” such as EternalBlue, EternalChampion, EternalRomance and EternalScholar which were responsible for advanced ransomware campaigns such as WannaCry and Notpetya, and a few cryptocurrency mining campaigns.
+“According to a Quick Heal report released on Monday, in 2017 their Security Labs detected over 930 million Windows Malware: Software that is intended to damage or disable computers and computer systems. that targeted individuals and businesses.
+The year was dominated by several exploits leaked by the hacker Group “The Shadow Brokers” such as EternalBlue, EternalChampion, EternalRomance and EternalScholar which were responsible for advanced Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. campaigns such as WannaCry and Notpetya, and a few cryptocurrency mining campaigns.
 Sanjay Katkar, Joint Managing Director and Chief Technology Officer of Quick Heal Technologies Limited said that the problem of ransomware is going to exacerbate because of growing availability of exploit kits and ransomware-as-a-service.”